-This webinar will highlight examples of good practice, and grassroot approaches to increase ethics in public engagement.
-The panel will discuss ways to restore public trust in good governance and international development, and promote international solidarity as we move towards a just, COVID-19 recovery process.
-This webinar will also address the negative consequences of unethical images and conduct on diverse communities in Canada and the Global South.
+This webinar highlighted examples of good practice, and grassroot approaches to increase ethics in public engagement.
+The panel discussed ways to restore public trust in good governance and international development and promote international solidarity as we move towards a just, COVID-19 recovery process.
+This webinar also addressed the negative consequences of unethical images and conduct on diverse communities in Canada and the Global South.

-The webinar is moderated by Sinethemba Dlamini (News Anchor, National Broadcaster, Kingdom Of Eswatini) and features April Ingham (Executive Director, Pacific People’s Partnership), Christina Muia (Ontario Partnership and Outreach Lead and Data Administrator, #RisingYouth program), Faith Tanui (Founder and Executive Director, PendoAfrica) and Shiva Mazrouei (Research Officer, YWCA Canada).
+The webinar was moderated by Sinethemba Dlamini (News Anchor, National Broadcaster, Kingdom Of Eswatini) and featured April Ingham (Executive Director, Pacific People’s Partnership), Christina Muia (Ontario Partnership and Outreach Lead and Data Administrator, TakingITGlobal), Faith Tanui (Founder and Executive Director, PendoAfrica) and Shiva Mazrouei (Research Officer, YWCA Canada).

 April became the Executive Director of Pacific People’s Partnership in 2009.
 Since then, she has overseen multi-year Canadian International Development Agency (CIDA) funded projects for civil society conflict transformation in Manokwari, West Papua.
 These included the development of women’s networks and cooperatives.
 She has assisted in the development of communications strategies along the Sepik River Region of Papua New Guinea and helped produce and host four major Pacific conferences, and also succeeded in creating public engagement programs that connect the Indigenous peoples of Canada and the South Pacific while opening space for all who care about Pacific concerns.
 April is currently a Director of the Canada Council for International Development, an Advisor to the School of Technology and Education for Royal Roads University, and is active in a number of organizations including the British Columbia Council for International Cooperation (BCICC), and Media-Net.
 She boasts of an impressive career and record of service within the non-profit sector, most notably with the First Peoples’ Cultural Foundation, public art galleries, the BC Arts Council, and the BC Museums Association.
 Throughout her career, April has successfully managed complex projects in a cross-cultural and multi-stakeholder context.
 Prior to joining PPP, she worked for three years as Production Manager for the nationally broadcast Indigenous arts and culture television show The New Canoe and was part of the development team for the web-based Indigenous language archiving system First Voices.